Molt/ue4-vive-modular-pawn-bp/README.md

 ### 11_Baseball
 An enhanced physics demo.
 The collision of the ball is handled by normal UE4 physics, and a set of hooks in the On Over events allow the trigger to be used to add extra impact when the ball is hit.

+### 12_RotateArrows
+Point the controller at the arrow models on the ground and use the thumbstick as a dial to rotate them.
+Includes clamping angle in the	&plusmn;180&deg; range in order to minimise the discontinuity.

 <hr/>

 ## To Do